JBroks/booksy-reviews/README.md

 Validator has indicated that there are two unknown / undefined variables, namely `$`, and `Swal`.
 The warning was ignored as I believe it is due to the fact that these libraries are separated and the validator does not have access to them.

-Three unused variables were flagged, namely confirmDel, confirmDelView, confirmationAcc.
+Four unused variables were flagged, namely `confirmDel`, `confirmDelView`, `confirmDelCom`, `confirmationAcc`.
 The warning was ignored as these functions are activated by onlclick event.

 #### Python